Skills and Workforce Development (MSc)

 Those who have not undertaken an honours degree through the medium of English, must have a GCSE/GCE ‘O’ Level in English Language (Grade B or above), or a Cambridge Certificate of Proficiency in English (Grade B or above), or an IELTS score of 7.0 or above.
 Those with an honours degree obtained through the medium of English must show evidence of continued professional use of English, for example an employer reference.

-You must also submit a 500-word essay on the following topic: 'Why do you want to study the MSc programme in Skills and Workforce Development and what benefits do you think you will gain from participating in the programme?'
-This essay should be submitted with your online application form and will be used to assess your suitability for the programme.
-Applications cannot be considered without this submission.
+You must also submit a minimum 250-word statement on the following topic: 'Why do you want to study the MSc programme in Skills and Workforce Development and what benefits do you think you will gain from participating in the programme?'
+This statement should be submitted with your online application form and will be used to assess your suitability for the programme.
+Applications cannot be considered without this submission.”

 Those students without the required academic qualifications but with relevant work experience may be asked to undertake prior learning assessment through an interview and/or writing task.